Search Engine Optimisation / SEO

 • Competitive analysis – we estimate potential page positions achievable over the medium term by comparing your site authority figures with those of your competitors in order to make informed choices for site optimisation.

-• Website optimisation – we optimise Title Tags, Meta Descriptions and Meta Keywords for approved target keywords using strong calls to action in the description area.
-This is a strategic process across a website based on page authority and the value of keywords.
+• Website optimisation – we optimise Title Tags, Meta Descriptions, alt tags on images, H1, H2, H3 tags for approved target keywords and close variances using strong calls to action in the description area.
+This is a strategic process across the website.

 • On-site optimisation – it is also important that any variations to keywords chosen are reflected in the site content.
 We look at keyword density, headings and subheadings, conversion optimisation as part of this process.

-• Link building – in 2012 many top international SEOs are looking for a new descriptive term for this “off-site” optimisation strategy.
+• Link acquisition – many top international SEOs are looking for a new descriptive term for this “off-site” optimisation strategy.
 Because of the recent “Penguin” updates which punished spammy links “link building” has developed a slightly dubious connotation.
 However, links are still crucial to website authority and all the top international SEOs are adjusting strategies (and even descriptive terms) to reflect the new environment.
 The link profile has to be completely natural.
 There are a large number of totally guidelines-compliant link strategies which improve site authority and subsequently improve search engine results.
 Factors such as anchor text have to be managed very carefully and what are known as “bad neighbourhoods” have to be avoided.
-I am happy to explain how this all works in more detail if required.
+I am happy to explain how this all works in more detail.

 • Measurement and correction – installation and monitoring of Google Analytics and Google Webmaster Tools is essential.
 We have had examples where clients have had no idea that they were getting poor service from Hosting providers or had major faults on their sites until we installed these measurement and reporting tools.
 We won’t bury you in data but we will supply you with the most relevant metrics with an easy to understand summary of what progress is being made.
 We will also address any issues that Webmaster Tools identifies and either work with your developer or recommend our strategic development partner to fix any problems.